-1. Click on the Load Raster icon.

-- 2. Browse to the folder qgis_sample_data/raster/, select the ERDAS Img file landcover.img and click Open . - 3.
+- 1. Click on the Load Raster icon. - 2.
+Browse to the folder qgis_sample_data/raster/, select the ERDAS Img file landcover.img and click Open . - 3.
 If the file is not listed, check if the Filetype combobox at the bottom of the dialog is set on the right type, in this case "Erdas Imagine Images (.img, .IMG)" - 4.
 Now click on the Load Vector icon. - 5.
-In the new Add Vector Layer dialog click Browse . - 6.
+'File' should be selected as Source Type in the new Add Vector Layer dialog.
+Now click Browse to select the vector layer. - 6.
 Browse to the folder $qgis_sample_data/gml/$, select "GML" from the filetype combobox, then select the GML file lakes.gml and click Open , then in Add Vector dialog click OK . - 7.
 Zoom in a bit to your favorite area with some lakes. - 8.
 Double click the lakes layer in the map legend to open the Layer Properties dialog. - 9.
-Click on the Symbology tab and select a blue as fill color. - 10.
-Click on the Labels tab and check the Display labels checkbox to enable labeling.
-Choose NAMES field as Field containing label. - 11.
-Click Apply
+Click on the Symbology tab and select a blue as fill color.